evohnave/DataScienceCoursera/reproducible_research/Project_02/If_you_have_problems_with_RPubs.md

 > options(rpubs.upload.method = "internal")
 options(RCurlOptions = list(verbose = FALSE, capath = system.file("CurlSSL", "cacert.pem", package = "RCurl"), ssl.verifypeer = FALSE))

+1. Make sure that the packages knitr, RCurl, and bitops have been enabled via a `library()` call or by selecting them in the Packages window in RStudio.

 3. Finally, RPubs seems to not like file names with spaces or underscores.
 So if you wanted to call your RPub RR_Project_02 or something similar, why not go with RRProject02 instead.

 That's all the things that I found to be troublesome, and generally all the problems seem to be fixed with the above steps.
 With the above you ought to be able to publish to RPubs.